What Can I Put Inside a Sachet Bag?

 I don't know a lot of gals that still use handkerchiefs—I guess we'd rather use Kleenex and not have to wash anything.
 That means if you want to make these very pretty sachets, you'll likely have to purchase the hankies.
 Think dollar stores or garage sales.

-These elegant lavender-scented sachets would be perfect as stocking stuffers or ornaments during the holidays.
+This whimsical lavender-scented gnome sachet would be perfect as stocking stuffers or anytime gift.

 22. Lavender Luggage